Choosing what foreign language to learn is one of the critical decisions you’ll make in your life. So, how do you decide what’s right for you?

 Everyone has different goals

-You’ve heard all the reasons why some people want to learn any foreign language.
+You’ve heard all the reasons why some people want to learn a foreign language.

 What works for me may not work for someone else.